Vajont Dam

-This event occurred after ENEL and the Italian government concealed reports and dismissed evidence that Monte Toc, on the southern side of the basin, was geologically unstable.
-They had disregarded numerous warnings, signs of danger and negative appraisals.
-Underestimating the size of the landslide, ENEL's attempt to safely control the landslide by lowering the lake's level came when disaster was almost imminent.
+This event occurred after ENEL and the Italian government concealed reports and dismissed evidence that Monte Toc, on the southern side of the lake, was geologically unstable.
+They had disregarded numerous warnings, danger signals, and negative appraisals.
+Underestimating the size of the landslide, ENEL's attempt to safely mitigate any landslide by lowering the level of the lake came too late, when disaster was almost imminent.

+Geography

+The dam is located in the valley of the Vajont river under Monte Toc, in the municipality of Erto e Casso, 100 km north of Venice, Northern Italy.

 Construction

-The dam was built by SADE, the electricity supply and distribution monopoly in north-eastern Italy.
-The owner, Giuseppe Volpi di Misurata, had been Mussolini's Minister of Finances for several years.
-The 'tallest dam in the world', across the Vajont Gorge, was conceived in the 1920s to harness the Piave, Mae and Boite rivers, to meet the growing demand for power generation and industrialization.
-Not until the confusion after Mussolini's fall during World War II was the project authorized, on 15 October 1943.
+The dam was built by Società Adriatica di Elettricità (SADE), the electricity supply and distribution monopoly in northeastern Italy.
+The owner, Giuseppe Volpi di Misurata, had been Mussolini's minister of finance for several years.
+The "tallest dam in the world", across the Vajont Gorge, was conceived in the 1920s to harness the Piave, Maè, and Boite Rivers, to meet the growing demand for power generation and industrialization.
+The project was not authorized until 15 October 1943, after the confusion following Mussolini's fall during World War II was resolved.